-5.2.9 The operational impact of disturbance upon brown hare is likely to be low negative as disturbance will only be in areas directly adjacent to the road and avoidance by hare is the most likely course of action.
-It is therefore considered as being of minor significance for the proposed route.
+5.2.10 The operational impact of disturbance upon brown hare would be likely to be low negative as disturbance would only be in areas directly adjacent to the road and avoidance by hare is the most likely course of action.
+It is therefore considered as being of Minor significance.

-Pollution and Other Indirect Impacts During Construction and Operation
+Pollution and Other Indirect Impacts

+Construction and Operation

-5.2.10 There is the risk of accidental spillages occurring during the construction and operational phases.
-Run-off from the operational road may also contain pollutants such as heavy metals or hydrocarbons.
+There would be a risk of accidental spillages occurring during the construction and operational phases.
+Runoff from the operational road may also contain pollutants such as heavy metals or hydrocarbons.
 These events have the potential to kill hares both directly and indirectly.
 Hares may come into contact with toxic pollutants and die or they may be poisoned through eating contaminated vegetation (URL3).
-The magnitude of this impact is regarded as low negative representing an impact of minor significance for the proposed route.
+The magnitude of this impact is regarded as low negative representing a potential impact of Minor significance.